Batibo: Food

-Nang-cheuppi is a pourish made of coco-yams, and vegetables.
-Huckle Berry vegetable (Njama Njama) and cocoyams is a frequent meal.
+Nang-cheuppi is a pourish made of cocoyams, and vegetables.
+Huckle Berry vegetables (Njama Njama) and cocoyams are often used in meals.
 The over twelve types of yams are cooked with meat, fish, chicken, vegetables and spices.
-Other foods consumed by the Batibo people include: rice, fufu, ndole, eru, achu, miyondo, koki, garri.One of the special meals eaten by the batibo people is a type of cocoyam called "Nang Kon" with a soup known as "abanwa" (leaves of a certain tree, these leave regulate the blood pressure of most people having high blood pressure) with tadpoles inside the soup.
+Other foods consumed by the Batibo people include: rice, fufu, ndole, eru, achu, miyondo, koki, garri.
+One of the special meals eaten by the batibo people is a type of cocoyam called "Nang Kon" with a soup known as "abanwa" (leaves of a certain tree, these leave regulate the blood pressure of most people having high blood pressure) with tadpoles inside the soup.

 The inhabitants of Batibo engage in animal husbandry.
 Animals raised in Batibo and Moghamo include goats, sheep, cows, rabbits and pigs.
 Pigs are commonly eaten on social events.
 In addition to those animals, chickens are also raised both in poultries and as free range.

 Music

 It is an inhabitant of Batibo who originated the quote "Music is the fruit of life's creative and rhythmic juices".
 A visit to any cultural occasion in Batibo will reveal the rhythmic culture.
 The Batibo inhabitants and their catchment area of Moghamo have a culture that is full of music, folklore, and dance.
-The traditional dances include the Tiwara, Nchibi, Mareway, Ambolo, Njang, and Ngo,Fongwa not forgetting the Royal dance and the Nere.The Nere dance is an annual festival dance celebrated during the Xmas vacation.
+The traditional dances include the Tiwara, Nchibi, Mareway, Ambolo, Njang, and Ngo, Fongwa not forgetting the Royal dance and the Nere.The Nere dance is an annual festival dance celebrated during the Xmas vacation.
 This annual festival dance brings most of the Batibo people both in the country and abroad back home to celebrate the festival.